Please Note: every 3d model shown on screenshots below is only a placeholder and will be replaced later by a better 3d model.

-Every building must stand on Base Pillars.
-The only buildable objects on them are: Base Pillars (to build to more height) and Edge Beams.
+Every building must stand on Foundation Pillars.
+The only buildable objects on them are: simple Pillars (to build to more height) and Edge Beams.

-The Edge Beams can be built only on Base Pillars or the simple Pillar-s (when player is building multi-store buildings).
+The Edge Beams can be built only on Foundation Pillars or the simple Pillar (when player is building multi-store buildings).
 All other object must be built on the Edge Beams.
 It holds the Floor, Roof and also the Wall Type modules.
 The Pillar can be built also only on the Edge Beams.

 The Pillar is needed to allow the building the Wall Type modules between them.
 It can be built only on the Edge Beams.